 The coronavirus pandemic has put unprecedented levels of financial pressure on a huge proportion of people around the country.
 Letting agents, landlords, and tenants alike are concerned that this could affect the ability of some tenants to pay their rent during this time.
 We’ve outlined some of the steps you can take to manage this scenario, which includes downloadable and editable templates that you can use in your communications with your tenants and landlords.

 Firstly though, it’s important to note that tenants are still liable for their rent payments under the Coronavirus Act, however, the government is encouraging landlords to “offer support and understanding to tenants who may start to see their income fluctuate” in their guidance.
 Similarly, it has advised tenants who think they will be unable to pay their rent “to talk to their landlord at the earliest opportunity”.

-Although it is still possible to serve notice to tenants during this time - an action most commonly taken for non-payment of rent - the government is strongly advising against it and has extended the notice period to from two to three months and suspended all housing possession cases until at least mid-June.
+Although it is still possible to serve notice to tenants during this time - an action most commonly taken for non-payment of rent - the government is strongly advising against it and has extended the notice period to from two to three months and suspended all housing possession cases until 23 August 2020.
 If notice is served, it’s likely that letting agents and landlords will need to demonstrate, with documentation, that they have done as much as they can to prevent this scenario from happening.